 Tablet & Laptop Checkout

-75 HP laptops, 20 Macbook Pros, 40 iPads, and 5 Surface Pros are available for checkout at the Learning Commons Technology office.
+75 HP laptops, 20 Macbook Pros, 40 iPads, and 5 Surface Pros are available for checkout at the Library Technology Services office.

 Wireless access to the campus network, and the Internet, is available throughout the building.
 See instructions on how to connect.